Candide: Chapters XXI–XXX

 This companion, Martin, is a Manichaean scholar based on the real-life pessimist Pierre Bayle, who was a chief opponent of Leibniz.
 For the remainder of the voyage, Martin and Candide argue about philosophy, Martin painting the entire world as occupied by fools.
 Candide, however, remains an optimist at heart, since it is all he knows.
 After a detour to Bordeaux and Paris, they arrive in England and see an admiral (based on Admiral Byng) being shot for not killing enough of the enemy.
 Martin explains that Britain finds it necessary to shoot an admiral from time to time "pour encourager les autres" (to encourage the others).
 Candide, horrified, arranges for them to leave Britain immediately.
 Upon their arrival in Venice, Candide and Martin meet Paquette, the chambermaid who infected Pangloss with his syphilis.
 She is now a prostitute, and is spending her time with a Theatine monk, Brother Giroflée.
-Although both appear happy on the surface, they reveal their despair: Paquette has led a miserable existence as a sexual object, and the monk detests the religious order in which he was indoctrinated.
+Although both appear happy on the surface, they reveal their despair: Paquette has led a miserable existence as a sexual object since she was forced to become a prostitute, and the monk detests the religious order in which he was indoctrinated.
 Candide gives two thousand piastres to Paquette and one thousand to Brother Giroflée.

 Candide and Martin visit the Lord Pococurante, a noble Venetian.
 That evening, Cacambo—now a slave—arrives and informs Candide that Cunégonde is in Constantinople.
 Prior to their departure, Candide and Martin dine with six strangers who had come for the Carnival of Venice.
 These strangers are revealed to be dethroned kings: the Ottoman Sultan Ahmed III, Emperor Ivan VI of Russia, Charles Edward Stuart (an unsuccessful pretender to the English throne), Augustus III of Poland (deprived, at the time of writing, of his reign in the Electorate of Saxony due to the Seven Years' War), Stanisław Leszczyński, and Theodore of Corsica.